pnapieralski/LudumDare30/README.md

 LudumDare30
 ===========

 Source code for my Ludum Dare 30 entry - MARS COMMUNICATION SIMULATOR 2k14.
 I started the game with the idea that you have one person on mars and one person on earth - somehow they have to coordinate to solve a puzzle.
-The idea ended up being pretty boring, so I added some excitement about 24 hours into the competition.
-I don't think I'll turn this into an actual game, but it was a fun experiment!
+My puzzle ended up being pretty boring, so I added some excitement about 24 hours into the competition.
+This was a fun experiment!

 Game summary